 While a number of Graduate Work positions are awarded through the admissions process, all graduate students (new and continuing) are invited to apply.
 You may apply for the Graduate Work Program at any time after you have been accepted into a graduate program.

 There are three types of GWP positions offered at UNH.
 All three provide the same financial benefits to the student.
 All of these appointments require the student to work 15 hours per week to earn a stipend paid directly to them and they will receive a half tuition grant (up to a maximum of 12 credits).
-Please be advised that not every student will receive an opportunity to be in the Graduate Work Program.
+Please be advised that not every student will receive an opportunity to be in the Graduate Work Program as these positions are highly competitive with only a limited number of students offered positions annually.

 Types of Work Opportunities